iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.1
+- Added the option to turn the mini TP Meter inside the HUD on or off.

 Version 12.0.2
 - Fixed an issue where the Avatar HP bar would occasionally extend across the screen for a brief moment when first cast.
 - Fixed a double activation of Avatar's Favor when activated through the AutoFavor option.